jlayt/ArkMatrix/docs/format_csv.md

 Relationship Tags:
 * above - unit in column A is above unit in column B
 * below - unit in column A is below unit in column B (use discouraged, prefer using above)
-* sameas - unit in column A is same-as unit in column B
+* same - unit in column A is same-as unit in column B
 * contemporary - unit in column A is contemporary-with unit in column B

 Aggregation Tags: